BhawnaJain01/AluminiConnect/front-end/README.md

-Developed a portal where alumni can connect to their college / university , and juniors can reach out to the alumni for career guidance and much more
+Developed a portal where alumni can connect to their college / university , and juniors can reach out to the alumni for career guidance and much more.

+### Features
+1. Events Managment
+2. Chat Room using socket.io
+3. Video Chat using webRTC
+4. Profile Management

 ## To Start The Project